 Don’t be me.
 Be smarter than me.
-Be the mom that plans coupons wisely, is smart with part time income and stretches her dollar as best she can.
+Be the mom that plans coupons wisely is smart with part-time income and stretches her dollar as best she can.
 Check out my personal favorite rebate apps to use when shopping.
 There is nothing to lose by telling your money where to go rather than giving it no purpose at all.

 Maybe you know you wanted to be a stay at home mom long before you even had children.
 The best possible way to prepare for this is to…prepare for it!
 Save your money in advance, find the areas where you’re going to need a little extra cushion.
-Build a savings and continue to live on a budget.
+Build savings and continue to live on a budget.
 Don’t forget to check out the financial help recommendations I laid out above!

 Save, save, save, save!
-Building a good savings will help you huge through surviving the financial setbacks of living off one income, but don’t underestimate your debts either!
+Building good savings will help you huge through surviving the financial setbacks of living off one income, but don’t underestimate your debts either!
 Getting your debts paid off as much as possible before being a stay at home parent can end up creating an additional income in itself!

 Debt and savings posts

-For the first few years of mother hood getting out of the house meant walking around Target talking to my 4 month old…like a lunatic.
+For the first few years of motherhood getting out of the house meant walking around Target talking to my 4-month-old…like a lunatic.
 No wonder Target wound up getting most of my money at the end of every month!
 Unfortunately, most of my friends were still living the single life, so I felt pretty isolated.

 I joined mommy and me classes but to be honest, they weren’t really my cup of tea.
 Small talk for me is basically like sucking the life out of me in a very slow and emotionally exhausting way.
-This is how I tend to turn people off too quickly, because I don’t waste any time immediately talking about my deep down, personal issues.
+This is how I tend to turn people off too quickly because I don’t waste any time immediately talking about my deep down, personal issues.

 Despite my not-so-fondness of forced interaction with others, I did manage to gain some friends (thanks to Facebook haha.)
 Those moms have proved to be irreplaceable in my life.
 They have known me and my kids since the beginning.
 They have helped me financially, emotionally and one even wound up being my neighbor for a few months!
 In fact, she has a blog dedicated to helping women survive Postpartum Depression and OCD.
 If this is an area you may be struggling in, head to her site, Delicate Change.